The Future of Commercial Corridors and Centers: Land Use Code Updates

 In order to truly achieve a 15 minute city goal, we must make Fort Collins more anti car.
 Reduce speed limits, higher fines for speeding, making lanes narrower by making more protected bike lanes, wider sidewalks.
 Increasing frequency of bus routes plus more routes so no one has to walk more than a few minutes to a bus stop.
 Reducing lanes in major roads, like mulberry, harmony, shields, etc. to accommodate bus only lanes with the concept being that if it is faster and more convenient to take a bus than drive, it will increase ridership, lower traffic, and be a net positive climate wise.
 The mall, old town, and city park would all great benefit from removing access for vehicles to drive (like on Sheldon, city park dr, walnut, linden, and most of the parking lot at the mall) in order to make these areas safer and more accessible for pedestrians and cyclists.
 European cities show that more pedestrian friendly spaces are better for business, inclusion, and the well being of all.

-Johnbrownwasright about 1 year ago
+Johnbrownwasright Over 1 year ago

 characters left